gbmetzner/gbmetzner.github.io/_drafts/2015-01-17-Multiple-DB.md

 ---
 layout: post
-title: Multiple DB using Play Framework and Scala
+title: Multiple Database using Play Framework and Scala
 ---

-Some time ago was asked to me o choose the database during a request depending on the logged user.
+Some time ago was asked to me to change the database connection depending on the logged user.

-This requirement looks somewhat weird, but it's needed because our clients want their own database instance.
+This requirement looks weird but it's needed because our clients want to connect on their own database instance.
-So, we have a main application that manage logins and profiles and redirect the logged users to the right application's instance.

-In this post I'm going to show you how I solved it, sharing the same application with a specific database instance based on the logged user.
-Problably there is a better way to solve it but this one was enough for me.
+In this post I'm going to show you how I solved it sharing the same application with a specific database instance based on the logged user.

-We're going to use [Play Framework](https://www.playframework.com/), [Scala](http://www.scala-lang.org), [Slick](http://slick.typesafe.com), and [MySQL](http://www.mysql.com).
+We're going to use [Play Framework](https://www.playframework.com/), [Scala](http://www.scala-lang.org), [Slick](http://slick.typesafe.com) and [MySQL](http://www.mysql.com).

 ----

-### Step 1: Creating a Play application
+### Step 1: Play application

-First of all, we'll create a new Play Scala.
+First of all, we'll create a new Play Scala application.
 I like to use [TypeSafe Activator](https://typesafe.com/activator) to create a new Scala projects.

 To create a new Scala project type on your terminal:

 > activator new

-Typing it on Terminal will show the ouput below:
+Typing it on your terminal will show the output below:

 `Fetching the latest list of templates...`